Academic leave / semester of academic leave

 Special regulations for students of medicine and dentistry

 Students of medicine and dentistry who are planning to write their doctoral dissertations prior to completing their degree may apply for a maximum of three semesters of academic leave.
-In such cases, please ensure that your application for academic leave includes certification of your doctoral status from the Office of the Dean in the Faculty of Medicine (see certification of doctoral status to apply for academic leave (only available in German)).
+In this case, please submit a document confirming the doctoral dissertation in your application for academic leave.

 Possible effects to esidence permits and financing your studies

 Please note that changes to your student status may have consequences on other areas, for example, BAföG, child benefits, or residence permits.
 In order to avoid complications, please seek advice from the respective authorities, or even request them to approve your change of status in advance.